Esri/joint-military-symbology-xml/README.md

 * Instance (xml) files for:
   * The base portion of the two standards.
   * Each symbol set, including all legacy symbols from 2525C and APP-6(B).
 This includes:
-    * Air symbols.
+    * Air symbols
-    * Air Missile symbols.
+    * Air Missile symbols
+    * Space symbols
+    * Space Missile symbols
+    * Sea Surface symbols

 * A .Net (C#) solution that contains projects with all the code to:
   * Define all the classes needed to import the XML instance data.